Nick689/CustomPOS/Readme.md

 ##Usage
 Login:  Only one user is declared in default database.
 Passwords are managed in MySQL.
 You will have to grant new users in MySQL.

+Special items:
-Special items: -  *DIV* is the reference for miscellaneous item, it has editable name.
+*  *DIV* is the reference for miscellaneous item, it has editable name.
-               -  '  Single quote at the beginning of the name indicate a comment.
+*  '  Single quote at the beginning of the name indicate a comment.

 Quantity management:  Before adjusting quantity on item's record you can call "chk" stored procedure that will check every sales/arrivals and give you the theoretic quantity and difference with current quantity for every items.
 It is advised to keep adjusted yours sales/arrivals records instead of forcing item's quantity without justification.

 Inventory:  There is no inventory module.
-"Inventory" is managed in CustomPOS as a special customer whose every invoiced item will be 0 priced (the reason for "FREE" button).
+"Inventory" is managed in CustomPOS as a special customer whose every invoiced item will be 0 priced (the purpose for "FREE" button).

 Stock moving, stock management:  See "Inventory", same operation.